hydra-acn/hydra/README.md

 git submodule update --init --recursive --remote --merge
 ```

-Note if you are viewing this on the `github` website:
-Links to the submodules do not seem to work from the website, but the command line will work.

 # Git conventions

 - Use descriptive commit messages, written in present tense (English!).